ykotseruba/cvml_search/README.md

 cvml-sanity is a paper search engine for major computer vision, machine learning, and robotics venues.
 The code is repurposed from arxiv-sanity-lite (https://github.com/karpathy/arxiv-sanity-lite).

-Currently the database contains approx. 80K papers from the following conferences:
+The database includes approx. 80K papers from the following conferences:

 Computer vision:
 - **CVPR** 2010 -- present